 |If you would like to give a special Christmas gift this year, check out the ad in this newsletter for the Good Old Days Audio CD!|

 Good Old Days® magazine

 PS.
 Do you own a set of old putz houses, a family Nativity set or another treasured Christmas heirloom?
 We want to hear about it!
 Send a brief response to me at Editor@GoodOldDaysMagazine.com and it could appear in a future newsletter or in Good Old Days magazine!
-Here are several email responses from the Aug.
-27, 2014, newsletter question: How did you creatively beat the heat in your younger years?
-Keep your replies coming!
+Here are several email responses from the Oct.
+29, 2014, newsletter question: What was your favorite (or most memorable) costume?

 Jackie R. responded: "My most memorable costume was in 1962 when I was 7 years old.
 My parents could not afford to buy me a costume, but I wanted to go trick-or-treating.
 My mom gave me my cousin's clothes.
 I was dressed as a boy.
 My cousin was dressed as a girl.
 Everyone made fun of my cousin because he was wearing my dress.
 I got mad that he tore it, but we had fun that night.
 We laughed, we ran and got lots of candy.
 I felt bad for my cousin dressing like a girl, but he was a good-looking girl!"